netreplica/nrx/README.md

 Network Topology Exporter

-Ntopex helps you export network topology graphs from [NetBox](https://docs.netbox.dev/en/stable/) DCIM system and create topology files for [Containerlab](https://containerlab.dev) network emulation tool.
+Ntopex reads a network topology graph from [NetBox](https://docs.netbox.dev/en/stable/) DCIM system and exports it in one of the following formats:

-## Workflow

-Ntopex works in two steps:

-1. **Export step**: `ntopex.py` exports a topology graph from NetBox into a file using [CYJS](http://manual.cytoscape.org/en/stable/index.html) format: `<site_name>.cyjs`
-2. **Conversion step**: `clab.py` reads the graph from the CYJS file and creates a Containerlab topology file: `<site_name>.clab.yml`
+* Topology file for [Containerlab](https://containerlab.dev) network emulation tool
+* Graph data as a JSON file in Cytoscape format [CYJS](http://manual.cytoscape.org/en/stable/Supported_Network_File_Formats.html#cytoscape-js-json)

+It can also read the topology graph previously saved as a CYJS file to convert it into Containerlab format.

 ## Capabilities

 Ntopex is in a very early, proof-of-concept phase.

-Export capabilities:
+Import capabilities:

 * Connects to a NetBox instance over an API using a user-provided authentication token
 * Exports a network topology graph for one Site at a time
 * Only Devices with Roles from a customizable list will be exported
 * Only connections (Cables) between Devices will be exported.
 Connections to Circuits will be excluded
 * Only Ethernet connections will be exported

-Conversion capabilities:

-* Reads input graph data from a file in CYJS format
+* Instead of querying live data from NetBox, import the graph from a file in CYJS format

+Export capabilities:

-* Converts the graph into Containerlab topology definition file in YAML format
+* Exports the graph into Containerlab topology definition file in YAML format
-* Creates mapping between interface names in the CYJS file (same as in NetBox) and interface names used by Containerlab
+* Creates mapping between real interface names and interface names used by Containerlab
 * Supported mapping formats: Arista cEOSLab
 * Containerlab `kind` and `image` values for all the nodes are statically defined in the Jinja2 template `clab.j2` and currently are set for `ceos`